persinammon/concurrent-traffic-simulation/README.md

 Or, more or less, the data races are not 100% guaranteed to show up per run.
 You should be able to spot them on your own.

-I was very interested in the fact that, because threads do not have a copy constructor, a vector of threads needs to be populated by the move constructor and therefore by using `emplace_back`; also, when multiple threads are running, interleaved work can present a bug such as interrupted print statements in `cout`- `cout` is a shared resource that can be accessed in the middle of executing another method (??).
+I was very interested in the fact that, because threads do not have a copy constructor, a vector of threads needs to be populated by the move constructor and therefore by using `emplace_back`; also, when multiple threads are running, interleaved work can present a bug such as interrupted print statements in `cout`- `cout` is a shared resource that can be accessed in the middle of executing the same method by another thread (??).

 Notable code changes made in the project:
-- The basic structure of the project was already implemented- vehicles heading to destinations, communicating with an open intersection, and passing through one at a time worked.
+- The basic structure of the project was already implemented- vehicles heading to destinations, communicating with an open intersection, and passing through one at a time.
 What was implemented was the ability for a traffic light to have a red light, and therefore pause the flow of cars.
 In addition to FIFO of cars being let through, the lights cycle between red and green.
+Every `Intersection` owns a `TrafficLight` that owns a thread that runs an infinite loop sending color messages to a message queue also owned by and wrapped by `TrafficLight`.
-- Flesh out a generic message queue with implementation split across `TrafficLight.h` and `TrafficLight.cpp`.
-Add some connecting code in `Intersection`, with a notable lines being `L87` to `L91`.
+- Fleshed out a generic message queue with implementation split across `TrafficLight.h` and `TrafficLight.cpp`.
+Added some connecting code in `Intersection`, with a notable lines being `L87` to `L91`.
+Every method in `TrafficLight.cpp` is newly implemented.
 - This wasn't in the project spec at all, but I wanted to pass in a parameter to the driver that would allow CLI toggling between the two cities Paris and NYC.
-The data and functions are already pre-written within the driver, all that has to be changed are which method is called in the `main` function.
-This is still unimplemented.
+The data and functions were already pre-written within the driver, so all it needed was a user argument.
+I changed the `int main()` function in `TrafficSimulator-Final.cpp` to `int main(int argc, char** argv)` and used the string to toggle, with the default/for malformed input being Paris.
+Had to change a C-style string to an `std::string`.

 <img src="data/traffic_simulation.gif"/>